fengyu3941/AVSynthesis/ReadMe.txt

+This Project is used to Audio/Video Synthesis based on ffmpeg.

 1.find the path of audio files and video files you want to synthesis 2.put thest path into a txt file named test.txt in /bin, like below:
 FinalVideoFile1.avi|audio1.mp3